Berkshire may boost DaVita stake to 25 percent

-May 7 Warren Buffett's Berkshire Hathaway Inc , the largest investor in DaVita HealthCare Partners Inc , has entered an agreement allowing it to nearly double its stake in the largest U.S. operator of dialysis clinics to 25 percent.
+Warren Buffett's Berkshire Hathaway Inc (BRKa.N), the largest investor in DaVita HealthCare Partners Inc (DVA.N), has entered an agreement allowing it to nearly double its stake in the largest U.S. operator of dialysis clinics to 25 percent.

 According to a regulatory filing, the companies on Tuesday entered a "standstill" agreement, which is often used to prevent unsolicited takeovers, indicating the maximum percentage of shares that Berkshire can own.